 Check out the Climate Action Plan’s goals for building energy use.
 Click on links below to review our community’s performance to date and to access other relevant resources and information.

-- Increase green buildings
+- Increase number of certified green buildings

 - Residential: Enhance energy services